Tool

 Event Duration: 2-6 hours

-Service is one of the most commonly shared values across worldviews, so bringing together students to better the community can be an inspiring way to promote interfaith cooperation in your campus or community.
-As you’re deciding what type of service to do, explore what your local community needs and how your campus can work together to help meet those needs.
+Service is one of the most commonly shared values across worldviews, so bringing people together to better the community can be an inspiring way to promote interfaith cooperation in your community.
+As you’re deciding what type of service to do, explore what your local community needs and how your community can work together to help meet those needs.
 And be sure to include time for collective reflection after the project.

 Photo Campaign